 2. PHONE CALL

 I know this doesn’t sound ground breaking, but you will be surprised how many charities still don’t pick up the phone to speak with potential fundraisers.
 You can always get more information from a personal call - information gathered from a 10-minute conversation can be equivalent to 2-3 weeks of emailing!
+It's well worth reading 'Tips for a successful telephone campaign'.

 3. DO IT WITHIN 24 HOURS